2025 Event Accessibility Guide: Planning Accessible Events

 To learn more about the measures we take to support accessibility, check our Web Accessibility Statement for events.
 You can also visit our demo calendar page to see our accessible software in practice.

-5. Maximize communication opportunities
+5. Maximize Communication Opportunities

 Depending on the type of event you are planning, you may need to prepare some specific accessible communication materials beforehand.
 There are many considerations you can take while developing your event materials, for instance: